ProjectEvergreen/greenwood/packages/plugin-renderer-puppeteer/README.md

 ## Overview

-A Greenwood plugin for using [**Puppeteer**](https://pptr.dev) as a custom [_pre-rendering_ solution](/docs/server-rendering/#render-vs-prerender).
+A Greenwood plugin for using [**Puppeteer**](https://pptr.dev) as a custom [_prerendering_ solution](https://greenwoodjs.dev/docs/reference/rendering-strategies/#prerendering).
 As Puppeteer is a headless browser, it provides a lot more power and capabilities for fully rendering things like Web Components, GraphQL calls, and other very browser dependent features.
 For more information and complete docs on Greenwood, please visit [our website](https://www.greenwoodjs.dev).

 > This package assumes you already have `@greenwood/cli` installed.